| Group | Lanthanides | Melting point | 799 oC, 1470.2 oF, 1072.15 K |

 Image explanation

-Image based on the asteroid Ceres with a background based on an early 17th century astronomical map.
+The image is based on the asteroid Ceres, after which the element is named.
+The background is based on an early 17th-century astronomical map.

 Appearance